Lurppis/Prime-Number-Check/readme.md

 > MyPartitioner code sample:
 >
-         Model increasing workloads as a right triangle divided into equal areas along vertical lines.
+         Model increasing workloads as a triangle
+         divided into equal areas along vertical lines.
          Each partition  is taller and skinnier
          than the last.